Danila Bulgakov: Ilves

 On 21 November 2023, a fellow Veikkausliiga side Ilves announced the signing of Bulgakov on a two-year deal, with an option for an additional year.

 Haka (loan)

 On 21 February 2025, he was loaned out to Haka for the 2025 season.

+SJK

+On 12 December 2025, SJK Seinäjoki announced the signing of Bulgakov on a two-year deal, with an option for an additional year.

 International career

 Bulgakov has represented Finland at various youth national team levels.

 Bulgakov was part of the Finland U18 squad winning the friendly tournament Baltic Cup in June 2023.

 In October 2023, Bulgakov was part of the Finland U19 squad in the 2024 UEFA European Under-19 Championship qualification tournament, scoring one goal in three games against Romania, Czech Republic and San Marino.

 Personal life

 His father Anatoly Bulgakov is a Russian former footballer who played in Finland.